Last updated on March 5, 2026

 Archangel of Thune | Illustration by James Ryman

 Angels in Magic are a pretty dynamic creature type.
-They have a mixture of abilities that protect you and your other permanents while also being able to do some serious damage.
+They have a mixture of abilities that protect you and your other permanents and are capable of some serious damage.
 They’re also represented pretty well across Magic’s five colors, though white is definitely the most prominent.
 This gives you a good amount of deck building options when it comes to making a deck around this type.

-Because angels have flying, they can be somewhat difficult for certain deck types to deal with.
+Because angels have flying, they are naturally difficult for certain deck types to deal with.
 They also have a lot of synergy among themselves as well as a fair number of cards that specifically support the creature type.
-It isn’t surprising that some form of angel builds crops up in most formats.
+It isn’t surprising that angel builds crop up in most formats.

 While not all angel decks are top tier in a given format, the fact that they at least show up consistently is a testament to the power of these creatures.
 Let’s take a look at some of the best angel decks from across Magic’s different formats.
 Because some of these decks are in different formats, their rankings are based more on their relative effectiveness within a given format as opposed to how well they stack up against one another.